 - Go to Deployment > Configuration deployment or click on the button in the upper banner of the interface.
 This button turns orange when changes have been made to the configuration. - 2.
 In the Firewalls selection tab, select firewalls. - 3.
 Enter a comment at the bottom of the panel if needed.
-This comment will be displayed in the deployment history. - 4.
-Click on Deploy configuration next to the comment field.
+This comment will be displayed in the deployment history. - Click on Deploy configuration next to the comment field.
 The Deployment tab automatically opens.
 A status bar indicates the progress and the result of the deployment for each firewall.
-When a deployment is in progress or an SNS CL perint is progress.